1971 Los Angeles Dodgers season: 1971 Major League Baseball draft

 This was the seventh year of a Major League Baseball draft.
 The Dodgers drafted 55 players in the June draft and six in the January draft.
+Seven of them would eventually play in MLB.

 The only notable Major League player in this draft class was first round pick Rick Rhoden, a pitcher from Atlantic High School in Delray Beach, Florida.
 He pitched in the Majors from 1974–1989, the first five years with the Dodgers.
 He would have a record of 151–125 and was a two time all-star.